malwaredllc/byob/README.md

    and a number of optional features can be added via intuitive command-line arguments* (`generator.py -h/--help` for detailed usage information)

-   **`byob.core`**

-   1) `byob.core.util`: miscellaneous utility functions that are used by many modules
-   2) `byob.core.handlers`: base server class and various request handler classes
-   3) `byob.core.security`: Diffie-Hellman Internet Key Exchange (RFC 2741) and 3 different types of encryption
-   4) `byob.core.loader`: enables clients to remotely import any package/module/script from the server
-   5) `byob.core.payload`: reverse TCP shell designed to remotely import dependencies, packages & modules
-   6) `byob.core.generators`: functions which all dynamically generate code for the client generator

    **`byob.modules`**

    1) `byob.modules.keylogger`: logs the user’s keystrokes & the window name entered